vino469/Movie-_Sentiment--Analysis/README.md

 Movie Sentiment Analysis is a Natural Language Processing (NLP) and Machine Learning based project that classifies movie reviews into two categories: Positive and Negative sentiment.

-This project applies text preprocessing techniques to clean movie review data, converts text into numerical features using TF-IDF (Term Frequency-Inverse Document Frequency), and uses the Logistic Regression algorithm for sentiment classification.
+This project uses text preprocessing techniques, TF-IDF Vectorization, and Logistic Regression algorithm to analyze movie reviews and predict sentiment.

-The trained machine learning model is deployed using Streamlit, which allows users to enter new movie reviews and get real-time sentiment predictions.
+The trained Machine Learning model is deployed using Streamlit, allowing users to enter new movie reviews and receive real-time sentiment predictions.

 Objectives
-Analyze movie reviews using Natural Language Processing techniques Clean and preprocess text data for better model performance Convert text data into numerical features using TF-IDF Vectorization Build a machine learning classification model using Logistic Regression Train and evaluate the sentiment analysis model Predict sentiment for new movie reviews
+Analyze movie reviews using Natural Language Processing techniques Clean and preprocess text data
+Convert text data into numerical features using TF-IDF Vectorization Build a Machine Learning classification model
+Train and evaluate the sentiment analysis model Predict sentiment for new movie reviews
-Deploy the trained model using Streamlit for real-time usage Technologies Used
+Deploy the trained model using Streamlit
+Technologies Used
 Python
 Pandas